libprima/prima/README_mat.txt

 https://www.mathworks.com/help/matlab/ref/mex.html .
 It will require you to install a supported Fortran compiler on your system.
 See https://www.mathworks.com/support/requirements/previous-releases.html .
-Note that Mathworks (rather than PDFO) is quite rigid concerning the version of your compiler, which has to be compatible with the release of your MATLAB;
+Note that MathWorks (rather than PDFO) is quite rigid concerning the version of your compiler, which has to be compatible with the release of your MATLAB;
-the latest compiler is NOT necessarily supported by your MATLAB; follow the official documentation closely.
+the latest compiler is NOT necessarily supported by your MATLAB.
+On Windows, in addition to the Fortran compiler, MathWorks needs you to install the Microsoft Visual Studio and the Microsoft Windows SDK.
+Follow the official documentation of MathWorks closely.

 1. Installation